dangrasso/oda-crawler/README.md

 In order to parse online stores with client heavy front-ends, we may want to add a custom Parser implementation using something like Selenium or Puppeteer to reproduce a full browser environment.

 ### Testing
-There are no automated tests, but the code should be easily testable.
+There are only a few automated tests, but the code should be easily testable.
 One example is the ability to inject the state in the Crawler class.
 Another is the isolation of the page fetching logic in a function that could be mocked.

 ### Politeness